The Mathematics Department of HKUST offer three undergraduate programs:

 Jointly offered by the School of Science and the School of Engineering.

 Jointly offered by the School of Science and the School of Business and Management.

 The BSc program in Mathematics is a four-year program that includes seven tracks:

 - Applied Mathematics

 - Computer Science

 - General Mathematics

-(* The Statistics and Financial Mathematics track will be split into two tracks starting from the 2022-23 cohort.
+(* They are split from the Statistics and Financial Mathematics track starting from the 2022-23 Cohort.
 Current students of the SF track are not affected.)

 After declaring Mathematics as major at the end of the first year, students will be notified of the track selection procedure.
 In Year 2-4, students will study a sequence of courses according to the track chosen / assigned, in addition to MATH required courses on Calculus, Linear Algebra, Analysis, and a Capstone Project.
 For detail curriculum of each track, please visit HERE.